 For admission inquiries, please contact the program administrator.

-The Master of Education in Health Sciences Education (MEd in HSE) program extends the knowledge and skills of health sciences educators in the areas of educational pedagogy, educational research, and inter-professional leadership within the collaborative context of communities of practice of professional educators.
+The Master of Education in Health Sciences Education (MEd in HSE) program extends the knowledge and skills of health sciences educators in the areas of educational pedagogy, educational research, and inter-professional leadership within the collaborative context of the communities of practice of professional educators.

 The MEd in HSE program was developed to address the need and desire of health professionals and clinical faculty to enhance their teaching, leadership, and educational research skills.
-The program was developed collaboratively between the Faculty of Education and the health science faculties.
+Instructors and learners come from a wide variety of professional backgrounds, contexts and perspectives.

-Clinically and professionally relevant educational content;
+Clinically and professionally relevant educational content

-Exposure to new technologies used in teaching, research and practice (eg. simulations, digital media in health care, blended learning environments);
+Exposure to new technologies used in teaching, research and practice (eg. simulations, digital media in health care, blended learning environments)

-Practical considerations of the learning needs of health providers/educators to continue full-time employment while studying;
+Practical considerations of the learning needs of health providers/educators to continue full-time employment while studying

-Instructors and supervisors from the Faculty of Education and health sciences faculties.
+Instructors and supervisors from the Faculty of Education and Health Sciences faculties